$88.00 – $800.00

-Join the Green Wagon Farm CSA today and enjoy local, organic veggies of your choice from June to October–or snag a spot now to get our fine goods all year-round, starting in May!
+Join the Green Wagon Farm CSA today and enjoy local, organic veggies of your choice from June to October!
+[Year-Round CSA is sold out, please contact us to be placed on the waiting list]

 At each pickup, we invite members to design their own share selecting from a seasonal variety of 15-20 veggies and herbs.
 And for those who prefer a prescribed variety of CSA favorites, there will be a recommendation list available at each pickup.